-You felt that the decision was clearly on the wrong, so you decided to file an appeal.
+You felt that the decision was clearly on wrong, so you decided to file an appeal.

 But it doesn’t end there.
 In order to stop your ex-business partner from getting the business, you need to put a stop to it by posting an appeal bond.
 If not, the court judgment will be enforced in a manner of days or weeks.

-Here are a few things that you didn’t know about appeal bond.
+Here are a few things that you didn’t know about Appeal Bonds.